rachelyuh/calculator-project-specs/README.md

 - **Help Command**: Your program must include a `help` command that lists all the available commands on your calculator.
 - **Ability to Exit**: You must also include a command in that command input loop that allows them to exit the program.
 - **Readability**: You must use escape sequences (such as `\n` and `\t`) to properly format your answers
-- **Modular Code**: Your program must have modular code, i.e, one file called `main.py`, one file called `interface.py`and another called `calc.py`.
+- **Modular Code**: Your program must have modular code, i.e. one file called `main.py`, one file called `interface.py`and another called `calc.py`.
-    - `main.py` should contain your main command loop and call functions from your `interface.py` and `calc.py` files
+    - `main.py` should contain your main command loop and call functions from your `interface.py` to run commands.
-    - `interface.py` should contain all functions/classes related to working your interface
+    - `interface.py` should contain all functions/classes related to running commands.
+It should use functions from `calc.py` and then properly format/print them.
     - `calc.py` should contain all functions/classes related to working your interface
-- We highly encourage you to use Object Oriented Programming at this stage, but understand that, at this level, a Functional programming paradigmn works just as well.
+- We highly encourage you to use Object Oriented Programming at this stage, but understand that, at this level, a functional programming paradigm works just as well.
 ### Medium
 - All of the previous specifications.
 - **Object Oriented**: At this stage both your `interface.py` and `calc.py` files should operate using Object Orienting programming.